 The second vacuum gauge head is another TC, Pirani or Convection (Fig. 10) type and is mounted on the vacuum chamber to measure the pressure attained during the “roughing” phase of the evacuation.
 This is often the second step of the evacuation when the mechanical pumps are connected directly to the chamber through the roughing line.

 Once the diffusion pump has heated up and is pumping against the closed high vacuum valve, the foreline valve is closed and the roughing valve opened to allow the mechanical vacuum pump to rough out (evacuate) the vacuum chamber to the crossover pressure.
-In small systems this may take only one or two minutes and with clean oil and minimal outgassing the pressure in the discharge line will stay below the CDP.
-As system volumes get larger in size, especially the work chamber, the roughing cycle may take many minutes.
+In small systems, this may take only one or two minutes and with clean oil and minimal outgassing, the pressure in the discharge line will stay below the CDP.
+As system volumes get larger in size, especially in the work chamber, the roughing cycle may take many minutes.
 To ensure that the CDP is not exceeded while the main mechanical pump is on the roughing cycle, a small mechanical holding pump (5 to 10 cfm capacity) is added to the system at the discharge side of the diffusion pump to keep the discharge pressure at a safe level.
 Many vacuum furnace users will be familiar with the holding pump.

 High Vacuum Gauge Head

 The third gauge head, mounted on the chamber, is generally an ionization gauge or capacitance manometer to measure the high vacuum level needed for the specific process.
 The position of vacuum gauge heads on vacuum furnaces can be important depending on what is mounted inside the chamber.
-For the process it is necessary to know the pressure where the process takes place, usually in the middle of the chamber.
+For the process, it is necessary to know the pressure where the process takes place, usually in the middle of the chamber.
 The gauge head, however, is mounted on the outside of the chamber and can only measure the vacuum inside its own envelope.
 Therefore there has to be a factor used to estimate when the process area vacuum level is reached.
 This would be a trial and error process during the testing of a furnace and also the manufacturer’s experience with previous systems.

 The vacuum gauge head can only indicate the pressure inside its own envelope because that is where it either reads temperature change in a hot filament (TC gauge), measures current change due to the change of resistance in a filament (Pirani gauge) or indicates a millivolt signal due to the number of gas molecules being ionized (Penning gauge).
-For that reason the gauge head needs to be mounted as close to where the measurement is needed.
+For that reason, the gauge head needs to be mounted as close to where the measurement is needed.
 This is not always easy, especially with chamber mounted gauge heads.
 Caution must also be taken not to let the specific process have “line of sight” into the gauge head.
 This is more important in processes such as vacuum deposition, for example, where the gauge interior could be contaminated by the material being evaporated or sputtered.
 This type of problem can be prevented by installing a small shield inside the chamber near the gauge head entry point.
 Penning type gauge heads (also called cold cathode gauges and inverted magnetron gauges) are not switched on until the pressure is reduced to around 10-2 Torr and then switched off again as the pressure rise to that point.
-At pressures above 10-2 Torr there are more oxygen molecules present and the gauge head interior can become oxidized.
+At pressures above 10-2 Torr, there are more oxygen molecules present and the gauge head interior can become oxidized.
 Heavy oxidation or flakes of oxidation can short out the gauge head.

 Mechanical Vacuum Pump Gauge Head

 There is one more position in the vacuum system where a gauge head can be useful.
 That is one mounted near the mechanical vacuum pump inlet, on the pump side of an isolation valve.
-At any time the vacuum system doesn’t pump down to the expected pressure or in the correct time the first item to check is the mechanical pump.
-That would also include the Roots booster pump (sometime called a blower) if one is mounted above the mechanical pump.
+At any time the vacuum system doesn’t pump down to the expected pressure or at the correct time, the first item to check is the mechanical pump.
+That would also include the Roots booster pump (sometimes called a blower) if one is mounted above the mechanical pump.
 Mounting a gauge head, or having a valved connection that a gauge head can be connected to, close to the pump inlet is useful for checking the mechanical pumps for correct operation.
 Leaving this gauge head in position at all times open to the vacuum line may allow it to be contaminated by oil vapor from the mechanical pump.
-For that reason a connection is often installed with a shut off valve and a gauge head installed if the pump needs to be checked.
+For that reason, a connection is often installed with a shut-off valve and a gauge head installed if the pump needs to be checked.
 A version of the TC gauge is available with battery operated readout for portability.
 Such a gauge may be useful in this case.

 This article deliberately does not explain how each gauge head works as there are a number of other documents that do that very well.
 The choice of gauge types and placement of gauge heads was thought to be more relevant for the readers of this newsletter.